11.3 Grievance Procedure

 4. All references to days are made to calendar days.

-5. If any deadlines fall on a weekend or holiday, they will be extended to the next business day.
+5. If any deadline falls on a weekend or holiday, it will be extended to the next business day.

-6. If the pre-hearing conference or the grievance hearing fall within the period between the end of the spring semester and the beginning of the subsequent fall semester, at the discretion of the PPM, these may be postponed until the fall semester.
-If a postponement is necessary, the deadline for setting the pre-hearing conference shall be thirty (30) days after the start of the fall semester.
+6. If the pre-review conference, the panel review, or the grievance hearing falls within the period between the end of the spring semester and the beginning of the subsequent fall semester, at the discretion of the PPM, these may be postponed until the fall semester.
+If a postponement is necessary, the deadline for setting the pre-review conference shall be thirty (30) days after the start of the fall semester.